Reed (company): Controversy

 In 2002, shares in the Reed Health Group (which had been demerged from the parent company in 2001) fell 25% after the surprise firing of the chief executive and finance director of Reed Health, a company demerged from the wider Reed Group in 2001.

 Reed Health was initially well received by investors, with the value of its shares briefly surpassing that of its former parent company.
 Shortly after demerger, the firm began a programme of expansion by acquisition led by Chief Executive Christa Echtle and finance director Desmond Doyle.

 In May 2002, Reed Health used cash and shares to acquire medical employment agency Locum Group, following which Echtle and Doyle tabled a proposal at Reed Health's AGM to permit them to buy further companies without shareholder approval.
 Had the motion been passed, Reed Health would have the power to dilute the Reed family's shareholding to the point where the family risked losing control of the company.
 The proposal was voted down.
 The Reed family then opposed the re-election of Echtle and Doyle as directors, effectively firing them during the AGM.
 News of the pair's departure took the city by surprise.
 Some financial commentators, such as Patience Wheatcroft of Management Today, criticised the firings and called for better corporate governance from Reed's board.

 Reed later cited the incident as shaping the Reed family's decision to take the company private.
 In April 2003 the family launched an offer to buy back shares in Reed Executive for 140p per share, an 18% premium on the pre-announcement closing price; in 2005 the family regained control of Reed Health after a premium bid.
 Reed companies are now privately owned and family-controlled.

 Founder succession

 In 2000 Alec Reed stepped down from the position of chairman to become non-executive chairman, before relinquishing all executive responsibilities in 2004 and assuming the title of founder-at-large.
 James Reed became chairman in 2004.
-The company is now run by a triumvirate of directors, consisting of Reed and two non-family directors making decisions on a majority-voting basis.
+The company is now run by a triumvirate of directors, consisting of James Reed and two non-family directors making decisions on a majority-voting basis.